 That’s it.
 Your personal IP address should change after these steps.

-Besides VPN, there’s also a proxy server that can come in handy.
-To get things straight, Proxy isn’t the same as VPN.
 Virtual Private Network covers the whole device connection, while proxies are mainly linked with browsers.
-Nonetheless, due to lack of choice in the VPN department, you might want to reconsider using a proxy instead of VPN.
+Nonetheless, due to a lack of choice in the VPN department, you might want to reconsider using a proxy instead of VPN.